How to password protect a Google Form

-You would probably head straight to the settings of your form builder to set up password protection.
+Normally, you’d probably head straight to the settings of your form builder to set up password protection, but with Google Forms you’d quickly run into a snag.

-Google Forms is one of the most popular form tools because, hey, it’s Google.
-The problem is that Forms isn’t a core product and doesn’t get as much love as many of Google’s other products.
+If you dig through the dropdowns in Google Forms, you won’t see an option to enable a password.
+That may seem strange — after all, Google Forms is one of the most popular form tools.
+But Forms isn’t a core product and doesn’t get as much attention as many of Google’s other products.

-Although it’s not a perfect fit, there’s one option that can help control who fills out your form.
+But you do have an option here.
+It’s not a perfect fit, but it can help control who fills out your form.

 Pro Tip